 Ultimately, due to their simple application process, speed to funding, and flexibility in requirements, FundBox is a great option for business owners looking for a fast line of credit, especially if they’re a new business or can’t qualify for other products.

-To qualify for a line of credit from BlueVine, you’ll need a minimum of $100,000 in annual revenue, a minimum personal credit score of 600, and at least six months in business.
+To qualify for a line of credit from Bluevine, you’ll need a minimum of $40,000 in monthly revenue, a minimum personal credit score of 625, and at least 24 months in business.

 Now that we’ve explored some of the best small business lenders across a variety of financing products—SBA loans, term loans, and business lines of credit—you might be wondering: How do I decide which is the right lender for my business?